pranavmkoundinya/pranavmkoundinya.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I am interested in the domains of image signal processing, computer vision and deep learning.
 In particular, I am looking to explore the intersections of these domains by working on inverse problems in imaging, which have profound applications in biomedical imaging, computational photography, etc. I graduated from the National Institute of Technology Karnataka, Surathkal, India with a Bachelor of Technology in Electronics and Communication Engineering.
 My bachelor's thesis was on data driven approaches to solve inverse imaging problems, with focus on CT reconstruction.
 Since July 2024, I am working as a display systems engineer at Qualcomm.
-Previously, I have been worked as a research intern at Spectrum Lab, Dept. of EE, Indian Institute of Science Bangalore, under the guidance of Prof. Chandra Sekhara Seelamantula.
+Previously, I have worked as a research intern at Spectrum Lab, Dept. of EE, Indian Institute of Science Bangalore, under the guidance of Prof. Chandra Sekhara Seelamantula.

 <!-- Adversarial Regularization